Seeing Northern Lights in Svalbard: What Other Blogs Don’t Tell You!

 Once, when photographing the Northern lights in Alta, a girl came out and asked if I was photographing the lights.
 I said yes, and she scrunched up her face before asking, “so when do they go neon?”
 I had to hold back a little chuckle.

 I don’t want to bring down your excitement about seeing the magical lights of the aurora.
+It is magical.

-Having seen them at least a dozen times, I can attest that they are spectacular and jaw-dropping, and I’m in awe of the universe and my small role in it every time I see it.
+Having seen them at least a dozen times, I can attest that they are spectacular and jaw-dropping.
+I’m in awe of the universe and my small role in it every time I see it.
 As a person without any particular faith, they’re one of the closest things I have to a spiritual experience.

 However, you have to understand how light works differently in a camera versus to your naked eye.
 The pictures you see of the aurora generally are taken with a shutter speed of about one to three seconds.
 Meanwhile, your eye takes in a lot less light, so you don’t see the color at the same saturation level.

 That said, in a few instances, I’ve seen the Northern lights during particularly explosive shows.
-On those instances, I’ve seen pretty vivid greens and once even some beautiful bursts of red with my naked eye.
+On those instances, I’ve seen pretty vivid greens and once even some beautiful bursts of purple and red with my naked eye.
 It was pretty spectacular, but this is the exception rather than the rule.

 It’s better to have low expectations and have them blown out of the water than to have absurdly high expectations and leave disappointed.
-I want you to have the best trip possible, so hopefully this doesn’t discourage you, but instead just helps you have the right perspective.
+I want you to have the best trip to Svalbard possible, so hopefully this doesn’t discourage you, but instead just helps you have the right perspective.